Header image courtesy of Kerry Hotel Hong Kong

-Note: The main pool and teaching pool of this pool have reopened on 21 May 2020.
-To avoid people gathering and to foster social distancing, the maximum capacity of this swimming pool has been reduced to 250 persons.
+Note: The main pool, teaching pool, and spectator stand have re-opened.
+In compliance with social distancing restrictions, the maximum capacity of this swimming pool has been reduced to 149 persons.

 Tsing Yi Swimming Pool, 51 Tsing King Road, Tsing Yi | (+852) 2435 6407

 If lounging by the pool with a cocktail in hand is your idea of heaven, then you might want to check out the luxury hotels that provide day passes.
 With a selection of perks included, such as use of the sauna and gym facilities, these more expensive price tags are definitely worth it for an ultimate day of summer relaxation.

 If a stunning view is what you’re looking for, then the Kerry Hotel is the place to be.
 Day passes will not only grant you access to the heavenly infinity pool overlooking Victoria Harbour, but also the 24-hour gym, sauna, jacuzzi, and steam rooms.

 Located in a quieter part of town by Hung Hom Bay, you can truly escape the hustle and bustle of the city at this dreamy spot—not without a cocktail in hand, of course!
 Day passes, available from 9 am to 6 pm, cost $500 on weekdays and $700 on weekends.

 Kerry Hotel, 38 Hung Luen Road, Hung Hom Bay, Whampoa | (+852) 2252 5888